jesterKing/literate/README.md

 The file name is relative to the workspace folder.
 It can contain subfolders, which will be automatically created during code generation .

+After the file name you can specify extra settings, currently just `template=filename`, where `filename` points to a file with a source template.
+The string `[CODE]` in the source template will be replaced with the generated source code.

 Code fragments can reference other code fragments in code by using the code fragment tag `<<some identifying string>>`.